-One character consists of a start bit (low level), transmit/receive data (in LSB-first order: starting with the least significant bit), a parity bit (high or low level), and finally a stop bit (high level), in this order.
+One character consists of a start bit (low level), transmit/receive data (in LSB-first order), a parity bit (high or low level), and finally a stop bit (high level), in this order.

 In asynchronous data receiving, synchronization is with the falling edge of the start bit.
 SCI3 samples data on the 8th pulse of a clock that has 16 times the frequency of the bit rate, so each bit of data is latched at its center.